colecarley/bird-lang/README.md

-# Authors
+# Bird
-Cole Carley

-Aiden Kirk

-Nicholas Langley

-Nathan Wright
+Our goal is to create a programming language that can interoperate with JavaScript, provide a web-first interface, and maintain the speed of WebAssembly.
+When building a website, there is only one real option for a client-side programming language: JavaScript.
+As websites become more complicated and more business logic is run on the web, JavaScript’s faults become more apparent; it’s just too slow.
+WebAssembly is an alternative that can be run on all major browsers, but it serves as a compilation target for other languages like C or C++.
+These languages are great but weren’t designed with the web in mind.
+The rise of WebAssembly as a web-compatible compilation target and the lack of a proper syntax to write fast, client-side code demands a new language.

 # Building The Project
 For ease of development over multiple operating systems, the project should be run in a container.
 There is a `.devcontainer` folder that outlines the proper container.

-Our project depends on `LLVM 18.1.8` and it's built with `CMake 3.20.0` using `C++17`.
+Our project depends on `LLVM 18.1.8` and `GooglTest` and it's built with `CMake 3.20.0` using `C++17`.

 After running the project in a container, follow these commands: